cliftbar/FlaPyDisaster/README.md

 # FlaPyDisaster
 Hurricane modelling and mapping program written in Python and Flask, with Leaflet for mapping, implementing the NOAA NWS 23 parametric hurricane model.
+[FlaPyScala](https://github.com/cliftbar/FlaPyScala) is a companion app for FlaPyDisaster.
+FlaPyScala will implement the model calculations in Scala, using the play framework for an api, for better performance thaN the Python implementation.
 ## Installation

 ### Environments